 As we know correlation is not causation, you can become a “black” president these days so it’s not impossible to become a black influencer e.g. On the other hand it may be a bit more difficult.

 Women tend to get babies and are forced to stay at home more often than men.
 People “of color” get often judged by their race first, then by their skills.

 Just look at the ridiculous amount of people claiming that Obama is a Muslim or not an American citizen at all.
-A white drunkard or a white womanizer didn’t have these problems.
+A white drunkard, a white womanizer or a white bully didn’t have such problems.

 Despite of that you can succeed as well.
 Ideally you need health, time, money and zero obligations though.
 Other than that it’s quite difficult to influence other people.

 In case you’re chronically ill, fat, homeless or a Gay Muslim Anarchist it’s pretty hard to become an influencer.